kelseyabreu/biomastersCampaign/README.md

 me refine an educational tool.
 At best... maybe we find answers about why we had these dreams.
 Why we're connected to this word."

-PLAYER (processing):
+PLAYER (considering):
-"So I travel.
-Use the scanner.
-Battle local species using the game.
-Build the database.
-And maybe find ancient organisms who know something."
+"So I travel, use the scanner, battle local experts using the game, build the database, and maybe find ancient organisms who know something?"

 Mr.BioMaster:
 "Exactly.
 Look - I know this sounds insane.
 Trust me, I know.